Compare schemas in multiple databases from the command line

 where

-• source_servers_databases.txt is the name of the file with the list of source servers and databases.
+• source_servers_databases.txt is the file name with the list of source servers and databases.

-• target_servers_databases.txt is the name of the file with the list of target servers and databases.
+• target_servers_databases.txt is the file name with the list of target servers and databases.

 • D:\schema_compare_sql_log.log is a path to the file to store the output result.